PGCE in Secondary Education (Physics with Mathematics) with recommendation for QTS

 - Undertake professional practice which enables you to evidence the Teachers’ Standards which facilitate the award of Qualified Teacher Status;

-- Understand the relationships between Education, science and mathematics within current national and government frameworks, and critically reflect on the impact of these in the work of schools and the educational experiences of young people;
+- Understand the relationships between Education and science within current national and government frameworks, and critically reflect on the impact of these in the work of schools and the educational experiences of young people;

-- Recognise the contribution that science and mathematics as part of the whole school curriculum makes to the development of the individual learner and groups of learners;
+- Recognise the contribution that science as part of the whole school curriculum makes to the development of the individual learner and groups of learners;

-- Think critically about what it means to be scientifically and mathematically educated and how this informs curriculum planning and design within the subject area;
+- Think critically about what it means to be scientifically educated and how this informs curriculum planning and design within the subject area;

-- Apply a thorough knowledge and understanding of the physics and mathematics National Curriculum to the planning of curriculum experiences for pupils in school;
+- Apply a thorough knowledge and understanding of the physics National Curriculum to the planning of curriculum experiences for pupils in school;

-- Demonstrate competence and confidence in your ability to teach across the contexts for pupil learning in the physics and mathematics National Curriculum, applying principles of continuity and progression;
+- Demonstrate competence and confidence in your ability to teach across the contexts for pupil learning in the physics National Curriculum, applying principles of continuity and progression;

-- Use subject knowledge and relevant course specifications to plan and deliver the 14-16 physics and mathematics curriculum including examination and vocational courses;
+- Use subject knowledge and relevant course specifications to plan and teach the 14-16 curriculum for physics;

-- Demonstrate an understanding of the subject knowledge and specification requirements for the 16-19 physics and mathematics curriculum;
+- Demonstrate an understanding of the subject knowledge and specification requirements for the 16-19 curriculum for physics;

 - Utilise a range of teaching strategies to meet the identified learning needs of a wide range of pupils;

-- Utilise a range of resources, including information and communication technology, to enhance pupil learning in physics and mathematics;
+- Utilise a range of resources, including information and communication technology, to enhance pupil learning;

-- Understand the importance of safe practice and safeguarding and apply these in working with young people both within and beyond physics and mathematics lessons;
+- Understand the importance of safe practice and safeguarding and apply these in working with young people both within and beyond the classroom;

 - Use a wide range of class management strategies to maximise pupil learning;